-About half of people with psoriasis develop psoriasis symptoms on the nails - more frequently on the fingernails than the toenails.
+Symptoms occur more frequently on the fingernails than the toenails.

 Some telltale signs of fingernail and toenail psoriasis include:

 Other psoriasis symptoms